Avril Lavigne: 2004–2005: Under My Skin

 Lavigne's second studio album, Under My Skin, was released in May 2004 and debuted at number one in Australia, Canada, Japan, the UK, and the US.
 The album was certified five-times Platinum in Canada and has sold 10 million copies, including 3.2 million in the US.
 Lavigne wrote most of the album's tracks with Canadian singer-songwriter Chantal Kreviazuk, and Kreviazuk's husband, Our Lady Peace front man Raine Maida, co-produced the album with Butch Walker and Don Gilmore.
 Lavigne said that Under My Skin proved her credentials as a songwriter, saying that "each song comes from a personal experience of mine, and there are so much[sic] emotions in those songs".
 "Don't Tell Me", the lead single off the album, reached the top five in the UK and Canada and the top ten in Australia.
 "My Happy Ending", the album's second single, was a top five hit in the UK and Australia.
 In the US, it was a top ten entry on the Billboard Hot 100 and became a number-one pop radio hit.
 The third single, "Nobody's Home", did not manage to make the top 40 in the US and performed moderately elsewhere.

-During early 2004 Lavigne went on the 'Live and By Surprise' acoustic mall tour in the US and Canada to promote Under My Skin, accompanied by her guitarist Evan Taubenfeld.
+During early 2004, Lavigne embarked on the 'Live and By Surprise' acoustic mall tour in the US and Canada to promote Under My Skin, accompanied by her guitarist Evan Taubenfeld.
 In September 2004, Lavigne embarked on her first world tour, the year-long Bonez Tour.
 Lavigne won two World Music Awards in 2004, for 'World's Best Pop/Rock Artist' and 'World's Bestselling Canadian Artist' and won three Juno Awards from five nominations in 2005, including 'Artist of the Year'.
 She also won in the category of 'Favorite Female Singer' at the eighteenth annual Nickelodeon Kids' Choice Awards.

 Lavigne co-wrote the song "Breakaway", which was recorded by Kelly Clarkson for the soundtrack to the 2004 film The Princess Diaries 2: Royal Engagement.
 "Breakaway" was released as a single in mid 2004 and subsequently included as the title track on Clarkson's second album, Breakaway.
 Lavigne performed the Goo Goo Dolls song "Iris" with the band's lead singer John Rzeznik at Fashion Rocks in September 2004, and she posed for the cover of Maxim in October 2004.
 She recorded the theme song for The SpongeBob SquarePants Movie (released in November 2004) with producer Butch Walker.